-Lakeside students, faculty, and staff came together at last week's annual "Lakeside Versus" assembly to honor the commitment and passion of hundreds of Lakeside students in their co-curricular activities.
+Lakeside students, faculty, and staff came together Wednesday at the annual “Lakeside Versus” assembly to honor the commitment and passion of hundreds of Lakeside students in their co-curricular activities.

-"We hold this assembly to honor the time and energy that our students give to their interests that take place outside of the classroom," said Director of Athletics Chris Hartley.
-"The teams and individuals highlighted today are great examples of why Lakeside is such a special place… After spending hours upon hours working on academic work, students on these teams dedicate themselves to these interests.
+“We hold this assembly to honor the time and energy that our students give to their interests that take place outside of the classroom,” said Director of Athletics Chris Hartley.
+“The teams and individuals highlighted today are great examples of why Lakeside is such a special place… After spending hours upon hours working on academic work, students on these teams dedicate themselves to these interests.
 They give the same level of commitment to these activities as they do their work in classrooms.
-They compete against other schools and do so with great talent, great success, and great sportsmanship...
-We hope today's assembly gives everyone here the opportunity to better understand the multiple talents of our students."
+They compete against other schools and do so with great talent, great success, and great sportsmanship.”

-James Nau, the faculty advisor for Lakeside's Ethics Bowl teams, recognized students who participated in the 2017 Washington State High School Ethics Bowl at the University of Washington.
+James Nau, the faculty advisor for Lakeside’s Ethics Bowl teams, recognized students who participated in the 2018 Washington State High School Ethics Bowl at the University of Washington.
 Lakeside fielded “Team 1” and “Team 2”, with both teams performing well.
 Team 1 went undefeated and ultimately finishing third.
 Team 2 scored higher in the semifinal round and advanced to the finals, where they defeated Seattle Academy and won state.

 Hartley returned to the podium to celebrate the spring athletics teams.
 Members of each team stood and were recognized by their classmates.

-Hartley started the program by recognizing the six seniors who have been named Metro League 101 Scholar-Athletes: Sophie C. (cross country, track and field); Bennett D. (football, basketball, track and field); Abby E. (golf, basketball, and track and field); Ben H. (football, basketball, baseball); Kallin S. (volleyball, basketball); and Gus V. (crew).
+Hartley started by recognizing the six seniors who have been named Metro League 101 Scholar-Athletes: Lucy A. (basketball, lacrosse, soccer, swimming), AJ A. (football, basketball, track & field), Zane B. (baseball, swimming), Helen H. (crew), Sydney H. (football, swimming, track & field), and Jake K. (crew).
 Students were nominated by their coaches for their outstanding leadership, unwavering good judgment as role models, their service to our community, and their strong performance in the classroom.

 In addition to the accomplishments of the spring teams, Hartley recapped some of the major accomplishments of fall and winter teams.

-Girls Swim and Dive: The team dominated for the third year in a row, winning the Metro League championship, the district championship, and placing second at the state meet.
+Girls Swim and Dive: The team dominated for the fourth year in a row, winning the Metro League championship, the district championship, and placing second at the state meet.
 Amy T. ’21 broke the state record in the 100 free.

-Finally, parent Marci Hinthorne was awarded the Harry Swetnam Award, which is given each year to the Lakeside parent or friend who perpetuates the spirit and camaraderie that were so important to the man for whom this award is named.
-In bestowing the award, Assistant Director of Athletics Travis McClenny said Hinthorne "is there early and late, making sure everything is done behind the scenes...
-She never asks for anything in return, and we are always appreciative."
+Coach Wade Praeger was awarded the Harry Swetnam Award, which is given each year to the Lakeside parent or friend who perpetuates the spirit and camaraderie that were so important to the man for whom this award is named.
+In bestowing the award, Hartley said Praeger “has inspired runners to dedicate themselves to the craft of endurance athletics, to fully commit their efforts, and to not back away from challenges.”